beyonk-group/url-shortner/README.md

 ### Developing

-You can run the app with `npm run dev`
+You can run the app with `pnpm dev`
-You can run the test suite with `npm run test`
+You can run the test suite with `pnpm test`

 ### Stories